uber-common/metta/setup.md

 brew install screen
 brew install git

-brew install python (if you want to install via homebrew) sudo easy_install pip
+brew install python (if you want to install via homebrew) Metta uses Python 2.7 but a fresh homebrew install with install Python 3. some links below to help you with this.
+Install python 2.7 with homebrew or use pyenv to install Python 2.7 sudo easy_install pip
 ```